-- 1. Select FILE >OPEN from the Transport Window of Channel 1, 2 or 3.
-The Clip Navigator shown in Figure 9 will appear. - 2.
+- 1. Select FILE >OPEN from the Transport Window of Channel 1, 2, 3 or 4.
+The Clip Navigator shown in Figure 13 appears. - 2.
 Navigate the folder structure if necessary by clicking on the folders. - 3.
-Select the clip you want to play by double-clicking on it. - 4.
-When the Transport Window indicates Idle Ready, you can play the clip at any time by clicking PLAY.
+Select the clip to be play by double-clicking it. - 4.
+When the Transport Window indicates Idle Ready, the clip can be played by clicking PLAY.

-Figure 9 - Channel 1 Clip Navigator in "Open" Mode
+Figure 13 - Channel-1 Clip Navigator in "Open" Mode